ali-raheem/vixen/README.md

 ## /post (or /p)
 ### GET /post/<POW>
-Returns a JSON object containing message assocaited with a particular proof of work
+Returns a JSON object containing message assocaited with a particular proof of work (also supports using the signature)

 ### POST /post/
 Submit a new signed message